automated-bots/GitLab-Bot/README.md

 Assuming you already fulfilled the requirements above.

 1. Clone the project: `git clone git@gitlab.melroy.org:melroy/gitlab-bot.git`
-2. Install the NodeJS dependencies via: `npm install`
+2. Install the NodeJS dependencies via: `pnpm install`
 3. Prepare the `.env` (see [.env.example](.env.example) file), like setting the `URL`, `TELEGRAM_TOKEN`, `GITLAB_SECRET_TOKEN` and `GITLAB_TELEGRAM_CHAT_MAPPING` environment variables.
-4. To start the bot by executing: `npm start`
+4. To start the bot by executing: `pnpm start`

 The `GITLAB_TELEGRAM_CHAT_MAPPING` environment variable is a JSON object (with key/value pairs).
 The key is the GitLab project ID (eg. `42`) and the value is the corresponding Telegram chat ID (`@telegramgroup`).
 You can have multiple key/value pairs in a single object to serve multiple projects and telegram channels/groups.